axelheer/nein-linq/README.md

 }
 ```

-Again, instead of placing `[InjectLambda]` on everything it's possible to add all the models to the white-list while calling `ToInjectable`.
+Again, instead of placing `[InjectLambda]` on everything it's possible to add all the models to the green-list while calling `ToInjectable`.

 Null-safe queries
 -----------------